 Is coffee bad for you?

-In reality, coffee tends to be very good for your health.
-And health experts today accept that drinking coffee in moderation has many advantages.
 There is evidence that many disorders, including type 2 diabetes, Parkinson’s disease, and certain liver conditions, may potentially be improved by a cup or two of coffee a day.
-In reality, coffee beans are packed full with chemicals known as phytochemicals, which occur naturally and are good for health.
+In reality, coffee beans are packed full of chemicals known as phytochemicals, which occur naturally and are good for health.

-According to the Harvard Medical School and other studies, coffee contains polyphenols and other anti-inflammatory compounds which can protect against inflammation.
-Another study showed that it actually lowered levels of inflammatory.
-Daily coffee drinkers observed a 6 percent rise in their inflammatory marker levels when asked to refrain from drinking coffee for 1 month, based on a different study.
+According to the Harvard Medical School and other studies, coffee contains polyphenols and other anti-inflammatory compounds that protect against inflammation.
+Another study showed that it lowered levels of inflammation.

 Inflammation can cause numerous effects, including repeated infections, fatigue, discomfort, and digestive problems.
 If you encounter any of these when drinking coffee, consider reducing your consumption to see if